 Green Building.
 Learn more about the legal aspects of green building.

 Builder Resources: Water and Moisture Intrusion.
 Builders work to avoid water intrusion and insufficient drainage, which both pose a threat to the durability of their homes.
 Here is a look at construction methods to help keep moisture levels in exterior walls from exceeding acceptable maximum levels, including a building enclosure with a “rain screen.”

 Misclassification of Independent Contractors: Builders’ Guide to State Laws.
 The law permits the use of independent contractors, provided such workers are not “employees” under existing tax, employee benefit, and labor and employment laws.
 However, many employers have classified some of their employees as independent contractors in an effort to save money.
 This has led to increased focus at both the federal and state levels to determine whether workers are properly designated as “independent contractors” or if they should be considered company employees.
-Some states have focused their efforts on specific industries, including the construction industry.
 Additional information about this subject is available on the blog, Who Is My Employee, maintained by attorney Todd Lebowitz of BakerHostetler.

 Why Home Builders Should Be Concerned About E.D.
 E.D. in the new home warranty industry is an acronym for early development, which refers to the timing of structural claim occurrence during the 10-year warranty term.